International Balloon Festival of Saint-Jean-sur-Richelieu

 The International Balloon Festival of Saint-Jean-sur-Richelieu is the largest hot air balloon festival in Canada.
 It is held each August in Saint-Jean-sur-Richelieu, Quebec, about 40 minutes southeast of Montreal and about halfway between Montreal and Vermont.

 The festival is situated at the Saint-Jean Airport and weather permitting (no storm activity detected within range, 50 km, and winds above 12 km/h), there are two flight launches each day: a morning flight at 6:00 am and an evening flight between 6:00 and 7:00 pm.
 Other festival activities include amusement rides, musical and comedy shows and "Nuits magiques" (tethered night flights).

-This festival went on hiatus in 2020.
+This festival went on hiatus in 2020, but returned in 2022.
+The 2023 edition, which was also the 40th edition in the festival's history, was held from August 11-13 and August 17-20, 2023.
+The 2024 edition will be held from August 9-11 and August 15-18, 2024.